facebookresearch/BLINK/README.md

 ```

 ### 3. Use BLINK interactively
-A quick way to explore the BLINK linking capabilities is through the main_dense interactive script.
+A quick way to explore the BLINK linking capabilities is through the `main_dense` interactive script.
 BLINK uses [Flair](https://github.com/flairNLP/flair) for Named Entity Recognition (NER) to obtain entity mentions from input text, then run entity linking.

 ```console
 python blink/main_dense.py -i
 ```
-Fast mode: in the fast mode the model only uses bi-encoder, which is much faster (accuracy drops slightly, see details in "Benchmarking BLINK" section).
+Fast mode: in the fast mode the model only uses the bi-encoder, which is much faster (accuracy drops slightly, see details in "Benchmarking BLINK" section).

 ```console
 python blink/main_dense.py -i --fast